Spend Less Than You Earn – Simple Process For Getting Out of Debt

 It’s not a story about my life, it’s a short story about what was my previous relationship with money.

 I grew up in an average income household.
-My parents earned an average wage for their whole lives – and they still do – which means that we never went on fancy vacations nor I had cool clothes, like most of the kids in my block.
+My parents earned an average wage during their whole lives – and they still do – which means that we never went on fancy vacations nor I had cool clothes, as most of the kids in my block.

 My bank account was constantly close to zero probably till my 25th birthday.
 I did not have a car nor a place to live.
 I was still living with my parents till that age.
 My most valuable possession was my wardrobe.
 It was full of clothes.

 The reason I didn’t have any savings in my bank account was my constant desire to live life at fullest.
 I was going out 3 out of 7 days each week and I was spending all of my money on clubs.
-I thought that something magical will happen and I will have enough money to get a place to live.
+I thought that something magical will happen which will make me ultra rich.
 Of course, this didn’t happen.
 Well, it did, but it was a result of a new way of living, and most importantly, it happened after acquiring a new mindset.

-Nevertheless, after a brief discussion with our inner self, we decide that we deserve this new dress or this new watch or whatever, and we pull out our shiny credit card.
+And our desire to be unique and feel good prevails over the numbers inside our bank account 9 out of 10 times.
+Even if we don’t have enough cash at the moment, after a brief discussion with our inner self, we decide that we deserve this new dress or this new watch, or whatever, and we pull out our shiny credit card.
 The card we initially told ourselves that we’re going to use only for emergency situations.
 “But this is kind of emergency, I have nothing to wear” – you might say and at this moment, you slide the card and you’re already few bucks behind budget for this month.
 Repeat this routine a couple of times each month and you’re inside a vicious circle.
 A loop that’s extremely hard to get out from.

 The number one reason people get in so much dept so early in their lives is their inability to postpone gratification.2